syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 If you have 10 rows in view, then you set FrozenRowsCount to a maximum value of 9.

-NOTE: Header row is frozen by default and works regardless of the FrozenRowsCount property.
+N> Header row is frozen by default and works regardless of the FrozenRowsCount property.

 ### Freeze Columns

-SfDataGrid also provides support to freeze the columns at the left of the view by setting the SfDataGrid.FrozenColumnsCount property.
+**SfDataGrid** also provides support to freeze the columns at the left of the view by setting the **SfDataGrid.FrozenColumnsCount** property.

-The following code example illustrates freezing two columns in SfDataGrid.
+The following code example illustrates freezing two columns in **SfDataGrid**.

 {% highlight c# %}

 //Setting number of columns to freeze in SfDataGrid